Homlet/forecast/README.md

 **e.g.:** `python forecast.py --address Homerton College, Cambridge, CB2 8PH`

-forecast will return a single YYYY-MM-DD date, its best prediction for the next date a photo will be taken. *Be prepared!*
+forecast will return a single YYYY-MM-DD hh:mm:ss datetime: its best prediction for when then next photo will be taken. *Be prepared!*